Keto Blueberry Bread

 This easy glaze comes together in just a few minutes.
 Fresh lemon juice, heavy cream and powdered erythritol are whisked together until smooth.
 The glaze is quite sweet so I prefer to just drizzle it over the bread rather than cover it completely.

 Looking for more easy keto-friendly recipes to bake?
-I’ve also made low carb sweet butter biscuits, keto donut muffins and keto snickerdoodle muffins.
+I’ve also made keto pumpkin bread, low carb sweet butter biscuits, keto donut muffins and keto snickerdoodle muffins.

 - 4 large eggs